The New York State VDC Program is a flexible, rapid-vesting alternative to Defined Benefit (DB) pension plans.

 You are not eligible if a union represents you.
 You may not be eligible if you previously participated in a New York City public DB plan.

 Employees have 30 days from their date of hire to enroll in the VDC Program.

 Please note: Those currently eligible employees will have a one-time Special Open Enrollment Period from August 31, 2020 to October 9, 2020 to enroll if the employee wishes to participate in the VDC Program.

-Unlike DB plans, the VDC Program allows you to choose your investments and manage your retirement accounts.
+Unlike defined benefit plans, the VDC program lets you control your balance and your investments.
 You can direct your contributions to authorized investment providers and take cash withdrawals at certain times.

-While the VDC Program is administered by TIAA, you have the option of directing one or more contributions to any or all authorized investment providers (TIAA, Voya, AIG, Fidelity1).
-These world-class providers offer distinct benefits and options.
-For more information, you are invited to browse each provider’s website.
+While the VDC program is administered by TIAA, you have the option of directing any or all contributions to a variety of authorized investment providers, including Voya, AIG, TIAA and Fidelity*.
+These world-class providers offer distinct benefits and options that you can research in-depth.

-1 For Fidelity Investments only: If you invest in the SUNY Optional Retirement Program/New York State Voluntary Defined Contribution Program through Fidelity you will be investing in a variable group annuity contract issued by Massachusetts Mutual Life Insurance Company ("MassMutual"), 1295 State Street, Springfield, MA 01111-0001 and administered by Fidelity Investments.
+If you invest in the SUNY Optional Retirement Program through Fidelity you will be investing in a variable group annuity contract issued by Massachusetts Mutual Life Insurance Company ("MassMutual"), 1295 State Street, Springfield, MA 01111-0001 and administered by Fidelity Investments.
 If benefit payments are annuitized under the group annuity contract issued by MassMutual, those benefit guarantees are subject to the claims paying ability of MassMutual.

 To learn more about the enrollment process, download the VDC Program enrollment guide (PDF).